huggingface/blog/npc-gigax-cubzh.md

 - user: ThomasSimonini
 ---

-# Introducing (name of the demo) Experience the Next Level of NPC Interaction
+# Introducing NPC-Playground, a 3D playground to interact with LLM-powered NPCs

 Let’s find another title this one is bad 😅